twolodzko/twolodzko.github.io/makefile-programming.md

 off elements from the beginning of the array and adding them to `TOTAL` variable that is printed at the end.

+When using recursion, it may be a good idea to add `MAKEFLAGS += --no-print-directory` to the script.
+It will silence the Make messages informing about every new call to `make`.

 ## Unit testing

 While Makefile does not come out of a box with unit testing utilities, it can